erriiiccccccc/Elasticsearch-setup/README.md

 ## **Prerequisites**

-This setup guide is tailored for a Linux environment (Oracle Linux 8).
+This setup guide is tailored for a Linux environment (Oracle Linux 8) under the user named "eric".
 Ensure you have root privileges on your system.

 ## **Elasticsearch Setup**
 1. Create a folder named ELK in the /opt/ directory.